rlaput/azure-logs-mcp/README.md

 ### Available Tools

-#### getLogsByOrderNumber
+#### getRequestLogsByOrderNumber

-**Description:** Retrieves logs from Azure Log Analytics Workspace that contain the specified order number in the request name, URL, or custom dimensions.
+**Description:** Retrieves request logs from Azure Log Analytics Workspace that contain the specified order number in the request name, URL, or custom dimensions.

 **Parameters:**
 - `orderNumber` (required): The order number to search for in the logs